American Princess (2019 TV series)

 American Princess is an American comedy-drama television series created by Jamie Denbo that premiered on June 2, 2019, on Lifetime.
 Denbo wrote for the series and executive produced alongside Jenji Kohan and Tara Herrmann.
 On August 29, 2019, Lifetime canceled the series after one season.

 Premise

-American Princess follows "Amanda, an Upper East Side socialite, who runs off to join a Renaissance Faire after her wedding goes awry.
+American Princess follows "Amanda, an Upper East Side socialite, who runs off to join a Renaissance Fair after her wedding goes awry.
 Amanda’s storybook wedding plans are dramatically derailed when she discovers her fiancé is cheating on her, just hours before they are to be wed.
 Outraged, Amanda reacts violently to the indiscretions and runs away from her own dream wedding in the countryside, only to find herself stranded in the middle of a Renaissance Faire with no phone and no way home.
 She soon discovers her outburst has made tabloid headlines and experiences a nervous breakdown, leading her to re-evaluate her life.
 The unexpected awakening leads Amanda to leave everything she thought she cared about behind, to become the Faire’s newest wench-in-waiting."